mongodb/docs-realm/.github/pull_request_template.md

 Before merging your PR, make sure to check a few things.

-- [ ] Did you tag pages appropriately? (genre, programming_language, keywords)
+- [ ] Did you tag pages appropriately?
-      Refer to "Manual tagging" in the (tagging instructions)[https://wiki.corp.mongodb.com/display/DE/Taxonomy+tagging+instructions]
+  - genre
+  - programming_language
+  - meta.keywords
+  - meta.description
 - [ ] Describe your PR's changes in the Release Notes section
-- [ ] Create a Jira ticket for corresponding docs-realm docs-app-services, if any
+- [ ] Create a Jira ticket for related docs-app-services work, if any

 ### Release Notes